-Since 1992, the Streets and Stormwater Department has collected and researched many other cities' traffic calming programs.
+Since 1992, the Public Works Department has collected and researched many other cities' traffic calming programs.
 Additionally, Department officials have participated in hours of traffic calming discussion with citizens, City Council members, and mayoral staff members.
 Based on the research and discussions, the following highlights a list of common factors that are used in developing traffic calming plans:

-- Consideration of safety first in all aspects of the planning, design and implementation of traffic calming measures - Consideration of all services (school buses, transit, fire, snowplowing, garbage, ambulance, etc.) - Consideration of environmental impacts and where possible, removal of existing multi-way stop intersection locations in favor of an environmentally friendly traffic calming application that minimizes vehicle acceleration and deceleration - Identification of the issues and concerns brought forth by citizens, citizen groups or registered neighborhood associations - Assessment of operations of adjacent arterials and consideration of improvements to the arterial network first, thereby reducing or removing incentives for motorists to intrude on residential collector and local residential streets - Measurement of existing conditions - Avoidance of intentionally diverting traffic off of the target street to other adjacent neighborhood streets - Avoidance of restricting ingress/egress to residences - Promotion of alternate modes of transportation (bicycles, buses, walking and carpooling) - Emphasizing of traffic calming measures on residential collector and local residential streets adjacent to schools and those designated or known as school routes where children walk or bicycle to school
+- Consideration of safety first in all aspects of the planning, design and implementation of traffic calming measures - Consideration of all services (school buses, transit, fire, snowplowing, garbage, ambulance, etc.) - Identification of the issues and concerns brought forth by citizens, citizen groups or registered neighborhood associations - Assessment of operations of adjacent arterials and consideration of improvements to the arterial network first, thereby reducing or removing incentives for motorists to intrude on residential collector and local residential streets - Measurement of existing conditions - Avoidance of intentionally diverting traffic off of the target street toother adjacent neighborhood streets - Avoidance of restricting ingress/egress to residences - Promotion of alternate modes of transportation (bicycles, buses, walking and carpooling) - Emphasizing of traffic calming measures on residential collector and local residential streets adjacent to schools and those designated or known as school routes where children walk or bicycle to school

-2. Traffic Calming Process
+2 Traffic Calming Process

-2.1.
-Participation Application
+2.1 Participation Application

-Individual residents or neighborhood associations can initiate traffic calming requests.
-An application to participate in the City of Tulsa Neighborhood Traffic Calming Program (see Appendix 2) can be downloaded from the City's website at www.cityoftulsa.org or requested by calling either the Customer Care Center at (918) 663-9401.
+Individual residents, active neighborhood associations (NA's), or active homeowner's associations (HOA's) can initiate traffic calming requests.
+An application to participate in the City of Tulsa Neighborhood Traffic Calming Program (see Appendix 2) can be downloaded from the City's website at www.cityoftulsa.org or requested by calling the Customer Care Center at 311 or call (918) 596-2100.
 Please mail completed applications to: